Application period is open until March 23, 2025!

 Benefits of the Fulbright DAI program

-Travel: IREX will make international travel arrangements and provide all participants with an international airline ticket.
+Travel: IREX will make international travel arrangements and provide all participants with an international airline ticket and a travel allowance to cover the cost of incidental expenses.
 Participants will also be reimbursed for round-trip travel expenses between their home city and the point of departure for the United States.
+Participants are responsible for making the domestic travel arrangements to and from the international airport.
 Participants will be given the option of traveling after the end of their program during the thirty day grace period of the J-1 visa, provided that all conditions in the Terms and Conditions are met and global health conditions permit.

-Housing: Participants will live near the host university campus in housing that is arranged for them.
+Housing: Participants will live near the host university campus in housing that is arranged for them by the university.

 Other benefits include networks with educators from around the world.
 Read more about the friendships built during the FDAI program!